 The need to make a reasonable accommodation arises after the person with the disability makes known that disability and requests an accommodation.
 Many accommodations involve little if any cost and can be accomplished with minimal administrative effort.
 The individual can request an accommodation through the H R Connect Medical office by completing and submitting Personnel Memorandum 4 with supporting medical documentation to the H R Connect Medical office at 65 Court Street, Room 224, Brooklyn, NY 11201.

-WHAT SHOULD AN INDIVIDUAL DO IF AN ACCOMMODATION APPROVED BY THE H R CONNECT MEDICAL OFFICE IS NOT IMPLEMENTED?
+WHAT SHOULD AN INDIVIDUAL DO IF A MEDICALLY APPROVED ACCOMMODATION IS NOT IMPLEMENTED?

-If an accommodation approved by the H R Connect Medical office is not implemented, the individual should contact the Office of Equal Opportunity at 65 Court Street, Suite 1102, Brooklyn, NY 11201 (718) 935-3603 for assistance.
+If an approved medical accommodation has not been implemented, the individual should contact the Office of Equal Opportunity and Diversity Management at 65 Court Street, Suite 1102, Brooklyn, NY 11201 (718) 935-3603 for assistance.

 HOW TO CONTACT THE DISABILITY COORDINATOR?